by Cayelin K Castell

-If you are having challenges accessing your inner knowing – for any number of reasons – then there is always the crazy Mercury solution that can work also wonders – toss a coin.
-Being faced with an actual choice could help you to access how you feel about it one way or another.
+If you are having challenges accessing your inner knowing – for any number of reasons – then there is always the crazy Mercury solution that can work wonders – toss a coin.
+Being faced with an actual choice often helps you access how you really feel about it one way or another.

-So for example, if your coin toss says yes go in this direction and you seize up on a physical mental or emotional level contemplating carrying out that choice that is really good information and you might realize that you really don’t want to go in that direction.
+So for example, if your coin toss says yes go in this direction and you seize up on a physical, mental or emotional level that is good information.
+It lets you know you don’t want to go in that direction.

-So in a sense this can be another way to ask the part of yourself that knows.
-If you truly are ambivalent then the coin toss will help you to make a choice that is not necessarily guided by logic and reason but rather something random you are consulting to help you choose something now and you can always make another choice later if this one doesn’t work out.
+This is truly another way to ask the part of yourself that knows.
+If you genuinely are ambivalent then the coin toss will help you to make a choice that is not necessarily guided by logic and reason but rather something random you are consulting to help you choose something now and you can always make another choice later if this one doesn’t work out.

 Something to keep in mind is there are NO mistakes.
 Some choices may be more fun and easier to engage than others but we always have the opportunity to learn from whatever we do.

-I have heard many astrologers advise that Mercury Retrograde is not a time to have elective surgery, sign contracts, begin a new project, get married or formalize a relationship in some way, buy a computer, launch a website or any number of other techy kinds of actions one might take, or travel.
-I have had some interesting travel glitches and some equally magically unexpected wonder during Mercury Retrograde can also happen when you are going with the flow and not resisting.
+Many astrologers advise that Mercury Retrograde is not a time to have elective surgery, sign contracts, begin a new project, get married or formalize a relationship in some way, buy a computer, launch a website or any number of other techy kinds of actions one might take.
+It is also a time when travel glitches can happen but also know equally magically unexpected wonder when traveling during Mercury Retrograde can also happen when you are going with the flow and not resisting.

 A lot depends on where you are at with whatever it is you are doing.
 If you find you need to sign a contract just make sure you are extra vigilante that it is written up to express what you are agreeing too.
 Be aware that during Mercury Retrograde communications are often confusing especially when the expectation is that what is being communicated comes from logic and reason.
 This is not a logical time – what you are saying may not be what others are hearing or what you are hearing may not be what others intend.